bmacnaughton/custom-debug/README.md

 # Motivation

-I didn't like to enter `prefix:category` where `prefix` was required because multiple packages might be using the `debug` package and `prefix` was needed to prevent name conflicts.
+I didn't like to enter `prefix:level` where `prefix` was required because multiple packages might be using the `debug` package and `prefix` was needed to prevent name conflicts.
 So I created this thin wrapper around `debug` that allows the user to hide the prefix used to prevent conflicts. custom-debug also makes it easy to add and remove debug levels dynamically under program control.

 # The user experience